oriLahav03/Discord-Bots-With-Python/README.md

-# Here some discord bots and commands written in python
+# Here some discord bots and commands written with discord.py

 1. CallOfDutyMobileBot is the bot i put on my codm server that handle new uers and commands.
 2. commandsExamples is some useful commands to your bots.